Your Personalized Screening Recommendation

 Your current health history puts you at average risk for colorectal cancer, which means there are several screening options right for you, including lower-cost methods to ensure your health.
 Talk to a health care provider about getting checked starting at age 45.
 Remember, the most common symptom of colon cancer and rectal cancer is no symptom.

-You may qualify for a free at-home test.
+You may qualify for a low-cost test.

 The Colorectal Cancer Alliance offers free support, guidance, and encouragement.
-Connect with our certified patient and family support navigators at (877) 422-2030 to see if you qualify for a free at-home colorectal cancer screening test.
+Connect with our certified patient and family support navigators at (877) 422-2030 to see if you qualify for a low-cost, at-home colorectal cancer screening test.

 Lower-Cost Screening Methods